marvoosh/phone-num-formatter/README.md

 ## Using the module

-The module call is `Formatter::PhoneNumber::UK.format('Your number here as string')`.
-For example `Formatter::PhoneNumber::UK.format('071234 56789')`
+The module call is `Formatter::PhoneNumber::UK.format('Your number here as string')`.\n For example `Formatter::PhoneNumber::UK.format('071234 56789')`
 The module will return the formatted phone number as a string.